Ecuadorian food: Tigrillo and Majado

 Both majado and tigrillo are served with a fried egg or eggs, slices of fresh cheese, and aji.
 Tigrillo sometimes includes a serving of meat or seafood with a nice sauce that you can pour on top.

-Both delicious dishes are found in the coastal region of Ecuador, and they have started to be available in more restaurants in the Highlands or Sierra.
+Both delicious dishes are found in the coastal region of Ecuador, and they have started to be available in more restaurants in the Highlands or Sierra serving traditional food from the country’s coastal region.

 Tigrillo and majado are mainly served or available during breakfast or brunch, but you can also eat them at lunch.